 - Preheat oven to 375°F. Grease loaf pan.

-- In a large mixing bowl, combine flour, baking powder and salt.
+- In a large mixing bowl or stand mixer, whisk to combine flour, baking powder and salt.

-- Pour into loaf pan, allowing room to compensate for rise.
+- Pour batter into prepared loaf pan, allowing room to compensate for rise.
 Bake 45 minutes or until toothpick in the center comes out clean.

 - Sugar – Naturally sweeten this beer bread with 1/4 cup honey instead.